-I’ve been practising mindfulness and meditation for a year and I wanted to share some of the benefits I’ve experienced should anyone wish to give it a go in 2016.
+I’ve been practicing mindfulness and meditation for a year and I wanted to share some of the benefits I’ve experienced should anyone wish to give it a go in 2016.

 I’ve always wanted to calm my mind.
 A few years ago, I attended yoga classes followed by the University of Oxford meditation society.
 On both occasions, I struggled to relax in a room of people and I found sitting on the floor gave me cramp.
 Not very zen!

 I’d completely given up when two things happened, firstly I sat next to Mark Williams – the founder of mindfulness-based cognitive therapy and author of Mindfulness: A practical guide to finding peace in a frantic world – at a dinner who gave me an amazing insight into the practice.
 Then I discovered Andy Puddicombe and his easy to use Headspace app.
 After downloading the app and working through the 30-day trial, I began to believe it was possible to calm my overthinking mind.

 One year on and I feel I have a greater understanding of my mind and by taking time out, I’m certainly doing some good.
 The changes have been subtle, but they’ve had quite an impact on my outlook.
 So here are a few of the benefits I’ve experienced from practising mindfulness and meditation.

 An increased awareness of how I feel

 Taking the time to stop and observe my thoughts is an insightful thing.
 Sometimes I feel stressed and busy but when I meditate I find my mind is peaceful.
 I’m beginning to understand there’s a difference between how I’m feeling and how I think I’m feeling.
 There’s space between me and my thoughts and this is something I wasn’t aware of before meditation.

 A calmer and more spacious mind